 When your marriage started out, your first purchase together may have been a small house in the suburbs.
 As the years passed and your family grew, things started getting more complicated.
 Before you knew it, there were investment portfolios, a pension or substantial 401(k) retirement account, a vacation property and possibly even part ownership in a business.
 Now you are considering divorce and protecting your rights and financial interests in the property settlement will be complicated.

-Start By Talking To Me, Attorney Kevin Stuart Cavanaugh In Overland Park
+Start By Talking To Me, Attorney Kevin Stuart Cavanaugh In Leawood

 If a disputed property settlement or significant assets will be part of your divorce, make sure your attorney has experience working in this unique area of the law.
 I have many years of experience representing clients in high-conflict divorce.